-When you have shared with Jesus everything that is in your heart, allow Him to speak to you.
-Remain "recollected in [your heart] if [you] want to hear the voice of Jesus" (L 22,15).
+When you are done telling Jesus everything that is in your heart, allow Him to speak to you.
+Remain "recollected in [your heart] if [you] want to hear the voice of Jesus" (L22 # 15).

 Listen to His words and feel His presence.
-Gaze on Jesus, look at his eyes.
+If you can see His eyes, look at them.
 They are the eyes of the One who loves you.
-Remember that "the Lord loves you very much; it is up to you to love Him in return" (L 27,2).
-Be still, Jesus is ever present, speaking to your heart in the silence of your being.
+Remember that "the Lord loves you very much; it is up to you to love Him in return..."
+(L27#2).
+Be still...Jesus may speak to your heart or stay with you silently.